Skip to content

 • Highlight any assumptions or validation needs

-• Connect prioritized Impact, Outcomes and Deliverables to your Outcome-Oriented Roadmap
+• Connect prioritized Impact, Outcomes and Deliverables to your Outcome-oriented Roadmap

 • Use the map in stakeholder conversations to justify choices